night-ghost/minimosd-extra/Released/Readme_too.md

-This folder contains Config Toll (OSD_Config.exe) and charsert (MinimOSD_2.4.1.2.mcm) for OSD.
+This folder contains Config Toll (OSD_Config.exe) and charsert (MinimOSD_2.4.1.5.mcm) for OSD.

-Also it contains sample .TLOG file for testing needs.
+Also it contains sample .TLOG file for testing needs and .OSD files for sample layouts.

 Ready-to-flash HEX files of firmware are in "FW_&_Char" folder.